langchain-ai/langgraph/README.md

 ### Channels

 Channels are used to communicate between chains.
 Each channel has a value type, an update type, and an update function – which takes a sequence of updates and modifies the stored value.
 Channels can be used to send data from one chain to another, or to send data from a chain to itself in a future step.
-PermChain provides a number of built-in channels:
+LangGraph provides a number of built-in channels:

 #### Basic channels: LastValue and Topic